ahed0programer/my_stylist/README.md

 pip install experta

 ```
-** make sure you have a python version support experta !!!
+** make sure you have a python version supports experta !!!

 ## Collaborators